fbpx App Store Google Play

 3.)
 Reach Out For Help

 There are tons of services to choose from when it comes to filing your taxes and most have free options.
-If you’re a Launch CU member and you use Turbo Tax, you can receive up to $15 off.
-A second option is The Volunteer Tax Assistance program.
-They offer free tax support for those who make $56,000 or less.
-Lastly, look at IRS Free File.
-The IRS states if you’re married or single and your 2022 income is under $73,000, you may qualify for free online tax preparation.
+If you’re a Launch CU member, you can receive up to 20% off Turbo Tax or $25 off with H&R Block.
+Another option is the Volunteer Income Tax Assistance (VITA) program.
+VITA offers free tax assistance for those who make $60,000 or less, are disabled, elderly, or don’t speak English well.
+Additionally, the IRS Free File allows qualified taxpayers a guided tax preparation software at no cost.
+To qualify for Free File, your adjusted gross income must be under $79,000.

 4.)
 Don’t File Until You Have All Documents

-The IRS says thousands of people have lost millions of dollars because of tax scammers.
-The IRS will never ask for personal information by email, text message, or social media channels.
-Some of these scams include scammers asking for information related to refunds, filing status, personal information, transcripts, and PIN verification.
-The IRS has listed out potential scams people can look for.
+Millions of dollars have been lost from tax scams.
+Keep in mind, the IRS will never ask for personal information by email, text message, or social media channels.
+Some of these scams include fraudsters asking for information related to refunds, filing status, personal information, transcripts, and PIN verification.
+Watch Out for These 5 Tax Scams that we cover in another blog.

 6.)
 Keep Receipts